The Scoop on Proofreading

 I work with several excellent proof editors, all delightful humans who are very, very good at what they do.
 This means you get an editorial team looking after your work, holding each other accountable and educating each other, and you.

 I can’t, in good conscience, recommend that any manuscript proceed to publication with only a proof review.
+There is no reason for you to do a proof unless and until you’ve already worked through the developmental and copy-line process.
 You aren’t doing yourself or your book any favors, and it hurts my heart when writers don’t want to see this.
 If a proofread is all you are looking for, I recommend you seek out a dedicated proofreader to assist you.

 Are you ready to get started?